MIFisheriesScience/MIFisheriesScience.github.io/_pages/6001AssignmentGuide.md

 1. Give an introduction to this fishery.
   * Where is it?
 What is its geographical extent?
   * What are the target species?
 What is caught as bycatch?
-  * Is it commercial, recreational, or an indigenous Food, Social, or Ceremonial fishery?
+  * Is it commercial, recreational, or an Indigenous Food, Social, or Ceremonial fishery?
 Is there a combination used?

 2. Fish harvesting technology
   * What are the primary gears used in the fishery?